The (Business) Key to Surviving Coronavirus

 3. The Ability to Tell Stories

-Ecosystems are where LIFE is happening, and training is where the life of the organization is evolving, becoming, and changing.
+Infrastructure facilitates the speed and scale at which LIFE happens, and training is where the life of the organization is adapting, becoming, and changing.
 The ability to tell those stories of impact and transformation is crucial for any organization to understand and leverage the true pulse of its potential as well as its current power to succeed.

 Qualities of Story-Telling Tech: